 Painting sold to a private collector via a Chester gallery.

 Commissioned by a gentleman of Falmouth, Cornwall.

-Sold to a sea captain, a professor at Plymouth Uni.
+Sold to a sea captain, a professor of Marine Technology at Plymouth University.

 “Tectona, dawn off Bolt Head”

 “As Gordon’s marine art here demonstrates, over the years Gordon Frickers has deepened his affinity for merchant sailing ships, painted many and sailed upon a few including ‘Maria Asumpta’“: